temcom/pyGRID/doc/index.rst

 **pyGRID** is a collection of Python utilities to help interface with *Sun Grid Engine*.

 *pyGRID* is based on `PySGE <https://github.com/jiahao/PySGE>`_.
-It allows the user to define to submit jobs to a queue manager from a Python script or an externally defined file.
+It allows the user to define and submit jobs to a queue manager from a Python script or an externally defined file.

 *pyGRID* tries to conform to the *qsub* options syntax as much as possbile, making the